Diabetes: Epidemiology

-In 2017, 425 million people had diabetes worldwide, up from an estimated 382 million people in 2013 and from 108 million in 1980.
+An estimated 382 million people worldwide had diabetes in 2013 up from 108 million in 1980.
 Accounting for the shifting age structure of the global population, the prevalence of diabetes is 8.8% among adults, nearly double the rate of 4.7% in 1980.
 Type 2 makes up about 90% of the cases.
 Some data indicate rates are roughly equal in women and men, but male excess in diabetes has been found in many populations with higher type 2 incidence, possibly due to sex-related differences in insulin sensitivity, consequences of obesity and regional body fat deposition, and other contributing factors such as high blood pressure, tobacco smoking, and alcohol intake.

 The WHO estimates that diabetes resulted in 1.5 million deaths in 2012, making it the 8th leading cause of death.
-However another 2.2 million deaths worldwide were attributable to high blood glucose and the increased risks of cardiovascular disease and other associated complications (e.g. kidney failure), which often lead to premature death and are often listed as the underlying cause on death certificates rather than diabetes.
+However, another 2.2 million deaths worldwide were attributable to high blood glucose and the increased risks of cardiovascular disease and other associated complications (e.g. kidney failure), which often lead to premature death and are often listed as the underlying cause on death certificates rather than diabetes.
 For example, in 2017, the International Diabetes Federation (IDF) estimated that diabetes resulted in 4.0 million deaths worldwide, using modeling to estimate the total number of deaths that could be directly or indirectly attributed to diabetes.

 Diabetes occurs throughout the world but is more common (especially type 2) in more developed countries.
-The greatest increase in rates has however been seen in low- and middle-income countries, where more than 80% of diabetic deaths occur.
+The greatest increase in rates has, however, been seen in low- and middle-income countries, where more than 80% of diabetic deaths occur.
 The fastest prevalence increase is expected to occur in Asia and Africa, where most people with diabetes will probably live in 2030.
 The increase in rates in developing countries follows the trend of urbanization and lifestyle changes, including increasingly sedentary lifestyles, less physically demanding work and the global nutrition transition, marked by increased intake of foods that are high energy-dense but nutrient-poor (often high in sugar and saturated fats, sometimes referred to as the "Western-style" diet).
 The global number of diabetes cases might increase by 48% between 2017 and 2045.

 As of 2020, 38% of all US adults had prediabetes.
 Prediabetes is an early stage of diabetes.